dotpipe/Wireframe-MVC/README.md

-# PMVC
+# Wireframe MVC
-Pirodock MVC Stand-alone
+MVC Stand-alone

 This is also available as a separate class in swatchphp/adoms